Benderx2/R3X/README.md

 OpenGL support for Windows is currently untested.
 In order to build the utilities, run "buildutils.sh" given in the root directory of the project.
 This will build the compiler front end, the preprocessor, rexdump, and the disassembler and transfer them into the "binutils" direcotry
+<h1>How 2 Runz?</h1>
+See "docs/Building.html", for a list of options which can be given to "rxvm".
 <h1>Is OS X supported</h1>
 Uh, no :D. Not because I don't like OS X, but because I don't have an OS X machine to test stuff on.
 I'd be glad if somebody experienced with OS X APIs, could point out what might be needed to port to OS X.
 To know what porting the VM requires, please have a look at: "docs/Porting.html" for the parts of the VM that may need changes.